 New Jersey measures growth for an individual student by comparing the change in his or her achievement on the state standardized assessment from one year to the student's "academic peers" (all other students in the state who had similar historical test results).
 This comparative change in achievement is reported on a 1 to 99 scale.For a timeline showing the development of SGP and mSGP Data in NJ, click here.

 Qualifying educators (of 4th-8th grade Language Arts and 4th-7th grade Math assessed by the state test) are assigned the median SGP (mSGP) score of all of qualifying students based on information submitted by the district (see this Course Roster Verification and Submission guidance for more information).
-Starting with 2014-15, educators who qualify to receive the mSGP score as one element of their evaluation will earn that score based on a) the most recent year or, b) the median of the previous two years combined – whichever is most advantageous to the educator.
+Starting with 2014-15, educators who qualify to receive the mSGP score as one element of their evaluation will earn that score based on a) the most recent year or, b) the median of the previous three years combined – whichever is most advantageous to the educator.
 For more information, please see this Guidance on Multiple Years of Data to Calculate mSGP.

 For mSGP to be part of a teacher's evaluation, the teacher must be:

 For mSGP to be part of a principal/AP/VP's evaluation, that educator must be:

 mSGP data are available only for those who teach certain Language Arts or Mathematics grades which have baseline data and comparable test scores.
 Given that third grade is the first testing year, there is no baseline data to create an SGP for that grade.